esphome/esphome-docs/components/sensor/index.rst

 An average over the ``specified time period``, potentially throttling incoming values.
 When this filter gets an incoming value, it checks the passed time since the last outgoing value, compares it to the ``specified time period`` and either executes:

-* a) more time passed: push out the new value
+* more time passed: push out the new value
-* b) less time passed: collect all incoming values and push out the average after ``specified time period`` has passed
+* less time passed: collect all incoming values and push out the average after ``specified time period`` has passed

 In comparison to the ``throttle`` filter it won't discard any values.
-In comparison to the ``sliding_window_moving_average`` filter it supports variable sensor reporting intervals and allows to receive slow sensor update rates as they are and to throttle fast sensor update rates to the ``specified time period``.
+In comparison to the ``sliding_window_moving_average`` filter it supports variable sensor reporting intervals, allows to receive slow sensor update rates as they are and to throttle fast sensor update rates to the ``specified time period``.

 ``heartbeat``
 *************